thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - user defined data structures: custom classes, collections or any other structures required for processing logics
 - md and data structures related to RDD partitions may reside in user mem
 - any external lib used, their objects and data structures will be allocated from user mem
-- md related to the broadcast variables reside in user mem
+- md related to the broadcast variables
 - data in here cannot spill into disk
 - throws OOM error if objects exceed the given space
 ## What is the constraint that relates reserved memory to the total executor memory?